Japanese curry

 Japanese curry (カレー, karē) is commonly served in three main forms: curry rice (カレーライス, karē raisu) (curry over white rice), curry udon (カレーうどん, karē udon) (curry over thick noodles), and curry bread (カレーパン, karē pan) (a curry-filled pastry).
 It is one of the most popular dishes in Japan.
 The very common curry rice dish is most often referred to simply as curry (カレー, karē).

 Along with the sauce, a wide variety of vegetables and meats are used to make Japanese curry.
 The basic vegetables are onions, carrots, and potatoes.
 Beef, pork, and chicken are the most popular meat choices.
 Katsu curry is a breaded deep-fried cutlet (tonkatsu; usually pork or chicken) with Japanese curry sauce.

 Curry originates in Indian cuisine and was introduced to Japan by the British.
-Since the introduction of curry, it was reinvented to suit Japanese tastes and ingredients.
-Japanese curry has little resemblance to curries from other regions.
-The dish has changed and been adapted so much since its introduction that it stands on its own as uniquely Japanese.
+It was progressively reinvented to suit Japanese tastes and ingredients.
+Japanese curry has little resemblance to curries from other regions, and stands on its own as uniquely Japanese.
 The combination of sweet, sticky Japanese short-grain rice with a thickened curry sauce has led to the unique evolution of Japanese curry.
 The dish became popular and available for purchase at supermarkets and restaurants in the late 1960s.
 It is so widely consumed that it can be called a national dish.